zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/labs/lab1.md

 ## **Step 1**: Clone lab repository

 Let's begin our lab.
 First we'll make a copy of lab repository and go to cloned directory.
+In your cloud-shell web terminal, issue below commands.

 ```
 git clone https://github.com/hol-workshop/migrate_to_atp.git